 Online Encyclopaedia of South African History:

-SAHO’s is the largest popular history project of its kind on the continent.
-The SA History’s flagship project is its website, which is a vast encyclopaedia on South African and African history.
+SAHO is the largest popular history project of its kind on the continent.
+The flagship project is its website, which is a vast encyclopaedia on South African and African history.
 The website is acknowledged for its accuracy, with all its articles carefully referenced and all featured articles are linked to a vast archive of documents, journal articles, online books and images.

-SAHO website along with its innovative education and internship and partnership programme with universities, museums and archives is aimed at strengthening research, and the teaching and learning of history and popularising history.
+SAHO’s website along with its innovative education, internship and partnership programmes with universities, museums and archives is aimed at strengthening research, the teaching and learning of history and the popularising of history more broadly.

 It has also changed the way people and institutions can access, contribute to and use history and archives.
-The success of the SAHO website can be gauged from the fact that in 2013 close on 4.5 million visitors of which 3 million were unique or first time visitors used our website.
+The success of the SAHO website can be gauged from the fact that in 2016 there were 11 million page views with over 5 million unique or first time visitors to our website.

-SAHO schools history project includes the publication of the entire history curriculum material which is free, downloadable and is linked to the vast archive of material on our website.
+SAHO’s schools history project includes the publication of the entire history curriculum material which is free, downloadable, and linked to the vast archive of material on our website.
 SAHO also works closely with the Department of Basic Education in developing resources for use by teachers in schools.

 Institutional Partners and Student Internship partners

 SAHO has built a dynamic partnership with a number of local and international university history departments which helps generate new research and content for our website.
-In addition we run a student Internship programme with our institutional partners which is the is the only one of its kind in the country, where history students together with IT and Design student get to work in a dynamic online archive, plus in the production of exhibitions, publications and materials for use in classrooms and lecture theatres.
+In addition we run a Student Internship Programme with our institutional partners which is the only one of its kind in the country, where history students together with IT and Design students get to work in a dynamic online archive, as well as in the production of exhibitions, publications and materials for use in classrooms and lecture theatres.
 Since 2012 eighty four students have served an internship of between 6 and 12 months, with 33 interns joining the organisation in 2017.

-SAHO hosts regular conferences with its university partners, conducted very successful skills training projects with history, IT and design students and produced a number of ground breaking exhibitions and publications.
+SAHO hosts regular conferences with its university partners and has produced a number of ground breaking exhibitions and publications.

 African History Portal